node-red/designs/designs/delay-node-enhancements/delay-node-enhancements.md

   The enhanced delay node supports nodeMessageBufferMaxLength as the default buffer length.
   The buffer length needs to be greater than queue length defined in msg.queueLength or node property UI.

-- enableCustomQueueLength (default: false) *[Newly added]*

-  When the enableCustomQueueLength value is true, the node property UI of the enhanced delay node shows enableCustomQueueLength as the text input.
-  The default value is 0 because the current implementation doesn't use the queue.

   ![nodepropertyui.png](nodepropertyui.png)